HuidaeCho/projpicker/README.md

   -s SEPARATOR, --separator SEPARATOR
                         separator for plain output format (default: comma) -i INPUT, --input INPUT
-                        input geometries file path (default: stdin); use - for stdin; not used if geometries are given as arguments -o OUTPUT, --output OUTPUT
+                        input geometry file path (default: stdin); use - for stdin; not used if geometries are given as arguments -o OUTPUT, --output OUTPUT
-                        output bboxes file path (default: stdout); use - for stdout
+                        output bbox file path (default: stdout); use - for stdout
 ```